Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 If you think you might be a carrier, genetic tests are available.
 If you already have a child with Hunter syndrome, you may wish to seek the advice of a doctor or genetic counselor before you have more children.

-Blood, urine or tissue samples can be checked for the deficient enzyme or for excess amounts of the complex sugar molecules associated with this disorder.
+A urine sample can be checked for the deficient enzyme or for excess amounts of the complex sugar molecules associated with this disorder.
 A genetic analysis can confirm the diagnosis.

 Prenatal testing of the fluid that surrounds the baby (amniocentesis) or of a tissue sample from the placenta (chorionic villus sampling) can verify if your unborn child carries a copy of the defective gene or is affected with the disorder.